department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/study-at-foreign-schools.md

 ### Can I attend any foreign school?

-- We’ll accept degrees from schools in foreign countries that are similar to degrees granted by U.S. colleges and universities that are accredited (meaning approved and recognized according to certain standards).
+- We’ll accept degrees from schools in foreign countries that are similar to degrees granted by accredited U.S. colleges and universities.
+Accredited means that a group of experts has confirmed the school meets certain recognized quality standards.
 - For private schools overseas, the degree must be of equal value to those granted by public colleges and universities in the same country, and the school must have the same entrance requirements.
 - Independent study courses must be accredited by a nationally recognized accrediting association.